 At a second faculty meeting, to be held no sooner than one week after the first, the proposal shall again be brought to the floor for a second reading and discussion.
 At this time it is subject to amendment, etc. as would any motion.
 (For an amendment to qualify for the written ballot, to be described in the next paragraph, it must receive a majority vote by yea or nay in the faculty meeting as meriting consideration for the written ballot.)

 After the faculty meeting the original motion and all qualifying amendments offered from the floor or elsewhere are to be voted on by written ballot distributed to the faculty.
 After the faculty meeting, but prior to this vote, the CCC may review amendments that were offered and circulate a report to the faculty with its assessment and committee vote on the amendments.

 CCC shall be responsible for reviewing and signing off on all original

-COB curriculum and catalog copy and galley proofs before they are processed
+JJCBE curriculum and catalog copy and galley proofs before they are processed

 by the Associate Dean.